shneoh/k3s_infra_training/day2/lab10/README.md

 ## 🌟 Objective

  Learn and apply Kubernetes NetworkPolicy for traffic control between frontend, backend, client, and management UI pods.
-This demo shows real-time visual feedback using a Internet exposed web UI.
+This lab shows real-time visual feedback using a Internet exposed web UI.

 ---